isomer/erbium/README.md

-[^0] Erbium is the 68th element in the periodic table, the same as the server port number for DHCP.
+[^0] Erbium is the 68th element in the periodic table, the same as the client port number for DHCP.